In the post, I’m going to show you how to create a budget (step-by-step).

 What if you haven’t started your investing journey?

 I would suggest by opening an account with M1 Finance.
-I really like this investing app because it’s user friendly, and the basic version is absolutely free.
+I really like this investing app because it’s user friendly, and the basic version is free.

 Time is on your side.